April 06, 2021

 • A feeling of heaviness in your perineal area

-• Pressure in your perineal area
+• Pressure or pain in your perineal area

 • The feeling of sitting on something when you sit but nothing’s there